MinnowBoard-org/website/pages/idp-jtag-lure/idp-jtag-lure.md

 **NOTE:** This is replaced with Debugger Lure

 The IDP JTAG Lure provides an adapter interface for Intel IDP JTAG hardware testing and programming tools.
-JTAG is used to aid device, board, and system testing and diagnosis, as well as an alternative for updating firmware on the MinnowBoard MAX.
+JTAG is used to aid device, board, and system testing and diagnosis, as well as an alternative for updating firmware on MinnowBoard boards.

 This Lure is produced by CircuitCo and is currently unavailable to purchase.